rajat2502/YDKJS_Notes/Get_Started/Appendix_A_Exploring_Further.md

 ## Values vs. References

-- In [Chapter 2: Surveying JS](https://dev.to/rajat2502/you-don-t-know-js-get-started-chapter-2-surveying-js-notes-h85), we discussed about the different kinds of values: `primitives` and `objects`.
+- In [Chapter 2: Surveying JS](https://dev.to/rajat2502/you-don-t-know-js-get-started-chapter-2-surveying-js-notes-h85), we discussed the different kinds of values: `primitives` and `objects`.

 #### Reference
-References are the idea that two or more variables are pointing at the same value, such that modifying this shared value would be reflected by an access via any of those references.
+References are the idea that two or more variables are pointing at the same value, such that modifying this shared value would be reflected by access via any of those references.

 - In many languages, the developer can choose between assigning/passing a value as the value itself, or as a reference to the value.
 - In JS, however, this decision is entirely determined by the kind of value.